 Whether Edinburgh is right for you will depend a lot on what you’re trying to achieve.
 But if you’re finding your feet, you are probably better off looking at a smaller fringe.
 The next one down is Brighton, which is getting a lot more like Edinburgh with costs and competitiveness rising fast, but it’s still a picnic compared to its Scottish cousin where you have to run the whole festival.
 (You don’t have to run the whole festival, but in general, if you’re not ready to run the full three weeks you are not ready for Edinburgh at all.)
 Then there’s the small fringes: in the north Buxton and Greater Manchester are good options – I believe there is more choice down south.
-One complicating factor is that a lot of these small festivals who call themselves “fringes” aren’t actually open-access (because apparently the big one is Scotland – that all these other fringes rely on for their reputation – got its ethos wrong, and the correct way to fringe is for an enlightened vetting committee to decree correct and incorrect ways of being fresh and original, a gripe I’ve talked about before), but the options are there.
+One complicating factor is that a lot of these small festivals who call themselves “fringes” aren’t actually open-access (because apparently the big one in Scotland – that all these other fringes rely on for their reputation – got its ethos wrong, a gripe I’ve talked about before), but the options are there.
 Regardless, these small fringes are much cheaper to do, but they’re not great if you’re after exposure.

 One notable exception where Edinburgh is good choice is student theatre – the timing of August is ideal, costs can be shared amongst those taking part, and as long as you’re there to have a good time that’s virtually guaranteed.
 Other than that, the decision of which fringe is right for you will depend a lot on what you’re trying to achieve.
 But the first step is to understand that there is more than one option.
 If you think it’s Edinburgh or bust, you could be setting yourself up for a very big fall.